Ask the Career Advisor

 This is an opportunity for you to work independently on your résumé and customize it to a specific job posting.
 A facilitator is available to provide assistance as needed.
 Please bring a copy of the job description and a hard copy or electronic copy of your résumé with you.
 Résumé Facts is required prior to attending this class.

 If your job search includes filling out applications, and most jobs do at some point, learn how to not screen yourself out.
-Discover how to successfully address legal issues and sticky questions.
+Discover how to successfully address legal issues and sticky questions, and online assessments.

 Generating Job Leads